Midland Mainline (train operating company): Rolling stock

 To operate the Project Rio services to Manchester Piccadilly, 23 HST power cars and associated Mark 3 carriages were transferred from Virgin CrossCountry in May 2003.
 Whilst these were undergoing overhaul, a First Great Western HST was hired from May 2003 until February 2004.
-When Project Rio concluded in September 2004, some were transferred to First Great Western and GNER, while others went into store.
+When Project Rio concluded in September 2004, some sets were transferred to First Great Western and GNER, while others went into storage.

 Midland Mainline's fleet consisted of the following trains at the time they ceased operating: